-Two (2) comprehensive Facilitator's Manuals with step-by-step instructions for achieving specific learning objectives during each 21⁄2 hour weekly group meeting.
+Other Criteria: Are there other prog gram criteria that exist?
+Other Criteria 1 Two (2) comprehensive Facilitator's Manuals with step-by-step instructions for achieving specific learning objectives during each 21⁄2 hour weekly group meeting.
 Twenty (20) companion Father's Journals, an interactive workbook completed by each group member to enhance their knowledge and growth.
 A set of charts/posters to be used as teaching aids.
 An audio tape with prerecorded guided visualization activities.

 Evaluation forms and certificates of achievement.
 Other Criteria 2 The Family Nurturing Journal (FNJ) is a document the PARENTS USE to monitor their progress in learning the program competencies.
 Parents know the lesson competencies they are responsible for learning as well as the home practice assignment they are to complete between classes.
 To monitor their progress, parents keep a weekly journal of the changes going on in them, their children, and their family.
-Other Criteria 3 All program staff shall develop and complete for each family, a well-documented Family Goal Plan by session 4 of the group-based, the individualized services weekly session, and/or the home visitation sessions and subsequently update these plans with each family two sessions before they exit the program.
-Other Criteria 4 Supervisors will hold a weekly staff meeting with program staff to provide reflective supervision and individualized reflective supervision meetings to review client recruitment and retention, standards compliance, and programmatic data reviews.
+Other Criteria 3 All program staff shall develop and complete for each family, a well- documented Family Goal Plan by session 4 of the group-based, the individualized services weekly session, and/or the home visitation sessions and subsequently update these plans with each family two sessions before they exit the program.
+Other Criteria 4 reflective supervision and individualized reflective supervision meetings to review client recruitment and retention, standards compliance, and programmatic data reviews.
 All supervisors will develop staff meeting agendas and meeting minutes to be kept in the partnership's programmatic files.
-Other Criteria 5 Supervisors shall attend/observe home visits with each program staff member at least twice each program year and observe parenting groups bimonthly.
+Other Criteria 5 1 1 5 at least twice each program year and observe parenting groups bi-monthly.
 Results will be used to improve model fidelity, staff meeting agenda items, and reflective supervision.
-Other Criteria 6 First Steps programs shall administer client satisfaction surveys at least annually, and use data collected to improve model fidelity.
+Other Criteria 6 annually, and use data collected to improve model fidelity.